Arcadia Impact · AI Governance Taskforce Read the paper →

 The 48-point void.

-Put both numbers on a single 0–100 axis and the myth becomes geometry: a 76% compliance bar towers over a 28% effectiveness bar, and the bracket spans the 48-point gap the regime built everything to close and never did.
+Put both numbers on a single 0 to 100 scale: compliance reaches 76%, effectiveness 28%, and the bracket marks the 48-point gap the regime never closed.

 The reframe